A good understanding of what makes them special, and active management once they are designated are key to their ongoing success.

-However, Historic England can designate conservation areas in London, following consultation with the Secretary of State for Culture Media and Sport.
+However, Historic England can designate conservation areas in London, following consultation with the Secretary of State for Digital, Culture, Media and Sport.

 The Secretary of State can also designate a conservation area anywhere in England in exceptional circumstances – usually where the area is of more than local interest.